ethereum/portal-network-specs/transaction-gossip.md

-# Portal Network: Transaction Gossip
+# Transaction Gossip Network

 > NOTE: This specification is a work in progress.

-This document is the specification for the "Transaction Gossip" portion of the portal network.
-The network is designed to enable participants to broadcast transactions which can be picked up by miners for inclusion in future blocks.
+This document is the specification for the sub-protocol that facilitates transmission of transactions from individual nodes in the network to block producers for inclusion in future blocks.

-## Design Requirements
+## Overview

 The transaction gossip network is designed with the following requirements.